Read time: 4 mins

 - Debt management plan failure.

 Less common, but equally problematic

 - A director or employee of the company committed fraud and took money out of business.

-- The board disagrees on a way forward for the business, therefore focus has been losted.
+- The board disagrees on a way forward for the business.
+Therefore the focus has been lost.

 - HMRC Tax issues as well.

 HBG Advisory advises clients on company debt solutions, on the best way forward.
 Offering advice you can trust.